 Can My Cat Be A Vegetarian?

 You may have seen people claim that when they feed their cats a vegetarian diet, all sorts of wonderful health benefits follow.
 After all, if cutting out meat makes humans healthier, why not cats?
-I know some plant and animal products are good for cats, like broccoli, carrots, pumpkins, and eggs.
+Now there are some plants are good for cats, like broccoli, carrots, and pumpkins.
 And I’m not going to tell you to never feed your cat a vegetable, but I will tell you that feeding only plant-based foods will cause far more harm than good.

 “I don’t eat meat and my dog rarely eats meat so why can’t my cat eat this way too?”